LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 The chatbot isn't a chatbot at all, is it?
 It's just a bunch of FAQs and we can't ask it anything, so the heading is misleading, isn't it?
 This fails 2.4.6 Headings and Labels, because it's just wrong.
 Sure, to many it will be a minor annoyance, but to others it could be hugely frustrating.
 I have to say, I do not know if this SC had this particular scenario in mind, but let's take a blind screen reader user: They open the popup and discover the heading says there is a chatbot, only they cannot find a chatbot, do they realise that it's just a rubbish heading, or do they think they are being excluded from using it, as it is completely inaccessible?
 Could they spend lots of time searching for something that isn't actually there?

+##### How to find

+Open it up, read the heading, determine what the contents are and make a judgement call.
+I say make a judgement call as there will be instances where the heading may be a little vague or not the best choice of words, that will likely require your discretion as to how misleading that is.
+In this case, it's not ambiguous, there is no chatbot.
+Pretty much every clickbait daily rag (newspaper) would fail this SC, as the headline barely ever accurately summarises what actually happened, but gotta keep that ad revenue coming in, I guess.

 ##### Solution

 I changed the text content of the heading to "our FAQs", which is what it is.
 I would still request this be binned off, though, as FAQs could live on a page of their own, there is no need to add complexity with modals for something like this